grafana/k6-docs/docs/sources/v0.48.x/using-k6/metrics/create-custom-metrics.md

 ---
 title: Create custom metrics
-excerpt: How to build custom k6 metrics for each metric type.
+description: How to build custom k6 metrics for each metric type.
 weight: 100
 ---